-In one of my previous blog posts, I explained that contextual learning was effective because it addressed a user’s specific questions at the moment of need.
+In one of my previous blog posts, I explained that contextual learning was useful because it addressed a user’s specific questions at the moment of need.

 But what happens AFTER the learning phase when you want to move into actual performance support on the job?
 And is it possible to customize the data, preferences, and user experience for every single user when you take that next step?